uzh-network-ninjas/ase-social-network-submission/Sprint 1/comments.md

 # Report Sprint 1
-Hello, World!

-We didn't include the project setup in the first sprint and therefore our workload has shifted.
+During our initial sprint, we encountered several unforeseen challenges that have significantly impacted our project timeline and deliverables.

+## Project Setup
+### Original Plan vs. Reality

+- Issues Identified: Project setup was ommited, delaying progress.
+- Adjustment Made: Sprint 1 focused on establising a working environment and implementing user registration and login, laying a solid foundation.

+## Frontend Mockups
+### Initial Oversight and Correction

+- Issues Identifed: Frontend mockups were overlooked in planning.
+- Proactive Measures: Extra time because project setup delayed user stories allowed for mockup creation.
+We will include creating mockups in future planning.

+## Planned Adjustments and Conclusion
-In addition, we overlooked that sprints 2 & 3 are longer than sprint 1.
-Given these reasons we will adjust our sprint planning accordingly next week!
+We realized that sprints 2 and 3 are allocated more time than sprint 1.
+This discrepancy was initally overloked in our planning phase.
+A sprint planning meeting is scheduled for Tuesday, 19.03.2024, to reassess and adjust our sprint plans.